Willy Wonka, Jr. 2010

 Also, you may need to pay the royalties to the publisher ahead of time.
 It all depends upon the contract you sign, so read it overcarefully.

-When you peruse a copy of a musical, you can ask the publishing company for a general royalty amount number.
-You’ll need to give them some information that’s necessary to them (like size of theatre, ticket prices, etc.)
+When you peruse a copy of a musical, you can ask the publishing company for a general royalty cost.
+You’ll need to give them some information that’s necessary to them ( size of theatre, ticket prices, length of run, etc.)

 If all of these decisions sound daunting, keep in mind that it is just part of the journey to direct or produce a show.
 I promise you, once an audience sits down in the theatre and the house darkens, you will forget all about this stuff.
 Because that’s all it is, stuff…..

 Next look at my post on casting a production.